 Spain offers a plethora of opportunities to contribute positively while advancing your career or enriching your education.
 Whether it’s engaging in marine conservation by the sea or supporting local communities, this guide is your starting point in finding a program that’s just right for you.

 If you’re going to be interning or volunteering in Spain, understand this is a country with incredible geographic and cultural diversity.
 Research destinations before going, as Spain is full of unique cities, villages, and nature.

 It’s also important to know Spain’s recent history.
 The country survived civil war and fascism during the 20th century, although it’s easy to forget this considering how festive the atmosphere is today.
-Take some time to research and learn about the history of Spain, as its story from ancient times to present is truly remarkable.
+Take some time to research and learn about the history of Spain, as its story from ancient times to the present is truly remarkable.

-Types of Interning and Volunteering in Spain
+Volunteering and Interning in Spain

 Interning and volunteering in Spain is especially popular for those intrigued by the beauty, depth, and variety of Spanish culture.
 For instance, Spain’s modern economy offers plenty of opportunities in professional fields, making it attractive for interns.
 The country’s natural environments, communities, and agricultural areas also attract many international volunteers.

 IVHQ has sent more than 132,000 interns and volunteers overseas since 2007 when the organization launched.
 They’re truly transforming the face of volunteer travel by ensuring that the needs of the local people and environment come first.

 For those looking to volunteer in Spain with International Volunteer HQ, you have numerous options, such as: